 The University of Maryland (UMD) MATRIX Lab has a short course on aerial autonomy in collaboration with the UMD UAS Research and Operations Center (UROC).
-Participants learn about verification and validation, and get the opportunity to build and fly drones.
-This is the first of several cutting-edge technology short courses we plan to offer at the University System of Maryland at Southern Maryland (USMSM) SMART Building.
+Participants learn about verification and validation, and get the opportunity to build drones in the MATRIX Lab's Project Assembly Area, and fly them in the Open Air-Land Lab.

 Course highlights: